unparalleled-js/docs-1/connectors/zendesk/list-user-identities-action.md

     <tr>
       <td>Value</td>
       <td>
-        The data of the user identity.
+        The actual data of the user identity.
 It is stored as a <code>string</code>.
       </td>
     </tr>
     <tr>